The Rose That Grew from Concrete

 Quotes to be Used

-These lines from “The Rose That Grew From Concrete” are appropriate to quote when talking about the impossible happenings or tasks.
+These lines from “The Rose That Grew From Concrete” are particularly evocative and suitable for discussions about overcoming challenges and achieving the impossible.